There are many ways to advertise your properties vacancy.

 If a prospective tenant comes to look at your apartment believing that you’ve got all brand new stainless steel appliances but they turn up and your appliances rusting white appliances from 20 years ago then they may well just run for the door.

-On craigslist you can repost your ad every 48 hours.
-The reason you may want to consider doing this is because ads are organised by date posted.
-Meaning if you were to post and then leave it for a week, at the end of the week your ad would be behind 7 days worth of other peoples advertisements.
+On craigslist, you can repost your ad every 48 hours.
+The reason you may want to consider doing this is that ads are organized by date posted.
+Meaning if you were to post and then leave it for a week, at the end of the week your ad would be behind 7 days worth of other people's advertisements.

 One trick you may want to consider is creating multiple as for the same property.
 Post the second 24 hours after the first and then renew them each after 48 hours.
 This will allow you to have an ad at the top every 24 hours instead of 48.

 Your ad will remain live on the site for 45 days and after that period you can repost it or delete by going to ‘your postings’ after you’ve logged in.

 Don’t forget to take down the posting for the ad after you’ve filled the vacancy.

 A lot of people use Craigslist so it is definitely worth listing your property on there.
 Make sure you detail all the attractive properties of your rental in the ad and use a selection of good photos.